Homeowner.ca

 Our Approach to AI

-Homeowner.ca uses artificial intelligence tools to assist in our research and content production process.
+Homeowner.ca uses artificial intelligence tools as part of our research and editorial workflow.
 We believe in being transparent about this.

-AI helps us organise research data, surface relevant product specifications, identify patterns across categories, and produce initial content drafts more efficiently.
-These tools allow us to cover more topics with greater depth and consistency than would otherwise be possible.
+AI helps us organize research data, surface relevant product specifications, cross-reference Canadian regulatory requirements, identify patterns across product categories, and maintain consistency across a growing content library.
+These tools allow our editorial team to cover more topics with greater depth than would otherwise be possible.

 We view AI as a research and productivity tool — not as a substitute for human expertise and editorial care.
 For more detail on how AI fits into our editorial process, see our Editorial Policy.